SamyPesse/cookie-session/README.md

 [![Test Coverage][coveralls-image]][coveralls-url]
 [![Gratipay][gratipay-image]][gratipay-url]

 Simple cookie-based session middleware designed to work with Firebase Cloud Functions.

-  This module is forked from [`express/cookie-session`](https://github.com/express/cookie-session).
+On Firebase Cloud Functions, only the specially-named `__session` cookie is permitted to pass through to the function execution.

+This module is forked from [`express/cookie-session`](https://github.com/express/cookie-session), but behaves differently in how it stores the cookie signature to ensure that both the value and signature of the session are stored in `__session`.

 ## Install